dottenad/reviewgenieknowledgebase/docs/items/products/add.md

 ## Tips

--   Rather than creating multiple of the same products, create one product and assign multiple platforms to it.
+-   Rather than creating multiple of the same products in ReviewStream, create one product and assign multiple platforms to it.
 Doing this will reduce clutter and confusion around which platform is assigned to which product.
 -   You can reuse the same product across all of your landing pages.
 When you assign a product to a landing page, you will be able to select which platforms you would like to make active for that landing page.
 -   If you're unsure where to find platform-specific details, click the **“Where do I find this?”** link next to the input field.